Multi-Agency Probe Ties Quartet To 84 Burglaries In Eight NJ Counties, Rockland

-A car crash in Hackensack and traffic stop in Verona produced key clues in the takedown of a mixed-gender crew believed responsible for 84 home burglaries in eight New Jersey counties and Rockland, authorities said.
+A car crash in Hackensack and an alert officer in Cedar Grove produced key evidence in the takedown of a mixed-gender crew believed responsible for 84 home burglaries in eight New Jersey counties and Rockland, authorities said.

-After finding proceeds in the car following the March 17 crash, detectives identified Keith Perry, age 38, of Teaneck as the burglar who threatened to shoot an Englewood homeowner during a home invasion late last year, state Attorney General Gurbir S. Grewal said Monday, May 3.
+Investigators armed with a search warrant found proceeds from one of the burglaries in a Mercedes-Benz GL 450 that Keith Perry, 38, of Teaneck crashed in March, state Attorney General Gurbir S. Grewal said.

-A huge assist came from Cedar Grove Police Officer Dominick Buscio, who responded to a Verona burglary call last December and found “a critical piece of evidence” while making an arrest, Verona Police Chief Christopher Kiernan said.
+Perry was identified as a burglar who threatened an Englewood homeowner by "making a motion with his hand inside his sweatshirt as though he had a gun" and saying, “I’ll shoot you,” last December.

 Investigators later learned that Porsche Brown, age 29, of Lodi hocked a “significant” amount of apparently stolen jewelry at a pawn shop in Vineland, Grewal said.